Maserallm/Smash-That-Clicky/README.md

 #### Prerequisites

-You must have the following installed to run Want A Burger:
+You must have the following installed to run Smash That Clicky:

 - [Node](https://nodejs.org/en/)
 - [React](https://reactjs.org/)